Sydney COVID-19 cases fall as curbs ease in virus hotspots - Up News Info

 SYDNEY — Australia’s New South Wales (NSW) state on Monday reported its lowest rise in daily COVID-19 cases in more than three weeks as some lockdown restrictions were eased in Sydney, the state capital, amid higher vaccination levels.

-Premier Gladys Berejiklian said 935 new cases had been detected in NSW, the lowest daily tally since Aug.
+NSW Premier Gladys Berejiklian said 935 new cases had been detected in the state, the lowest daily tally since Aug.
 27, and down from 1,083 on Sunday.
 The state reported four more deaths.

 “We’re feeling more positive than we have in a couple of weeks … but I don’t want any of us to sit back and think the worst is behind us,” Berejiklian told reporters in Sydney, warning of more deaths in the days ahead.